redndgreen8/pbv/README.md

 ## PacBio Validator

 ### Needs assembly sequence and reference sequence to run.
-### Produces VCF output of DUPs in reference genome from insertions found in assembly of genome.
+### Produces VCF output of duplications in reference genome from insertions found in assembly of genome.

 #### Programs needed (recommended to use conda package manager)
 - bedtools